lTimeless/SmartHub/README.md

 > This is a smarthome project based on asp.net core(3.1),ef core(3.1), postgreSql,angular9 -later maybe Vue3-

+Visit the official [documentation](https://smarthub-io.github.io/SmartHub-Docs/) for more information.

+This project and the docs are still __WIP__.
 ## Author

 👤 **Maximilian Stümpfl**